Rogelio-CC/Clasificacion-de-figuras-con-modelos-de-aprendizaje/README.md

 ## Classification of figures
-Figure categorization with two learning models (Logistic Regression and Multilayer Perceptron) and done with Python.
+Figures categorization with two learning models (Logistic Regression and Multilayer Perceptron) and done with Python.

 ## Project collaborators
 <ul>